olufemi-builds/-Card-Portfolio-Transaction-Analytics/README.md

     GROUP BY transaction_month
     ORDER BY transaction_month;

+This supports monthly transaction performance monitoring.

-## Transaction Performance by Region
+### Transaction Performance by Region

     SELECT
         region,